 This layer is embarrassingly easy, you literally just add all of the ingredients to the blender and blitz until smooth.
 Then spread the caramel out in an even layer on top of the raspberry jelly.
 That's it!
 Now back in the freezer to set.

-Melt two-thirds of chocolate over a double boiler.
-Once melted, remove it from the heat and stir in the remaining third of chocolate, stir until melted thoroughly.
+Melt two-thirds of the chocolate over a double-boiler.
+Once melted, remove it from the heat and stir in the remaining third of the chocolate, stir until melted thoroughly.
 Use a spatula to spread it over the caramel in an even layer.
 Sprinkle the freeze-dried raspberries on top (if using).
 Place in the fridge for 15 minutes to set.

 To slice, place a sharp knife in a jug of boiling water to heat it.
 Wipe the knife dry and gently cut, allowing the heat from the knife to melt through the slices.
 If you'd like to read more detailed instructions on how to get the perfect slices, you can read more on the Banoffee Millionaires Shortbread blog post.

 Store these slices in an airtight container in the fridge and consume within 3-5 days.
 Alternatively, you can freeze any unused portions and defrost them as needed.